mobkits/swipe-it/Readme.md

 ## Events

 * `start` emit with swipe element when swipe start
-* `end` emit with swipe element just before swipe stat reset
+* `end` emit with swipe element just before swipe stat reset, could be used for change the transition when remove
+* `remove` emit with swipe element just before remove transition begin, used for change the transition process

 ## API